-7. The Feminine Experience in Indian Diaspora Literature: Narratives of Memory, Culture, and IdentityIn the recent times, Indian English fiction endeavor to capture the Indian experience of gained a lot of attention.
-Some literature and prominent writers have reflected the condition or one can say the lassitude of Indian woman in the lands away, but attached to the Indian culture, midway between being Indian and of Indian origin in а state [27].
+7. The Feminine Experience in Indian Diaspora Literature: Narratives of Memory, Culture, and IdentityIn the recent times, Indian English fiction endeavor to capture the Indian experience of modern predicaments through its Illustration of Indian culture and people living abroad has gained a lot of attention.
+Some literature and prominent writers have reflected the condition or one can say the lassitude of Indian woman in the lands away, but attached to the Indian culture, in midway between being Indian and of Indian origin а state [27].
 The pervasive depiction of knitting, stitching, quilting, and cooking as a metonymy for diasporic experience and narration links it to the perceived feminine task of gathering, recollecting, and preserving images and memories of home land.
 According to the evidence provided by sociological study, the choice of moving from the motherland to faraway places, generally for economic amelioration is predominantly seen to be a male one, but the onus of retaining memories of home, recreating them within the new alien culture and ultimately acting as the cultural harbingers of homeland culture remains vividly feminine[28].
 Although feminist thinkers frequently associated feminist concerns with concepts like discrimination, hybridity, personality, and ethnicity, literary critics did never advocated a greater emphasis on specific travel tales that give women the opportunity to express their particular circumstances outside conventional framework of gender and studies.